 The real-space correlation function formulas (Eqs.
 (46), (47), and (50)) and correlation length formulas (Eqs.
 (41), (44) and (45)) can now be used to estimate the order of SAQDs.
 Ge on Si is chosen for this example because this system has received the most attention from theoretical work [27,34-36,40,47,48,50,67, and others], and it is the simplest since it involves the diffusion of a single species.
 The procedure described below tries to predict the amount of order when an initial atomic-scale fluctuation becomes "large".
 "Large" is taken to be greater than atomicscale.
 Beyond this point, one would expect non-linear terms to become important.
 An example is presented for Ge on Si at 600K to compare and contrast the 2D anisotropic results with the 1D isotropic and 2D isotropic results.
-The predictions are also compared with a linear numerical calculation on a discrete reciprocal-space grid to test the approximations made and to illustrate the relation between the surface profile ($h(\mathbf{x})$), the example autocorrelation functions ($C^A(\mathbf{x})$ and $C^A(\mathbf{x})$ and the ensemble correlation functions ($C(\Delta \mathbf{x})$ and C_k).
+The predictions are also compared with a linear numerical calculation between the surface profile ($h(\mathbf{x})$), the example autocorrelation functions ($C^A(\mathbf{x})$ and $C{\mathbf{k}}^A$) and the ensemble correlation functions ($C(\Delta \mathbf{x})$ and $C{\mathbf{k}}$).
 Figs. 5, 6 and 7 show these results.
 Finally, the relation between average film height and order is investigated.